department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/BackEnd/Testing/LocalInstances.md

 While it is possible to test local changes in vets-api against [mock data](https://github.com/department-of-veterans-affairs/vets-api-mockdata) or VCR Cassettes, sometimes it may be beneficial or even necessary to test those changes using data for one our many [staging users](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/Administrative/vagov-users/mvi-staging-users.csv).
 To do this, a few things need to happen:

-* The Mobile App (or postman) must be authenticated for the Test User for whom you wish to access their data
+* The Mobile App (or Postman) must be authenticated for the Test User for whom you wish to access their data
 * Your local vets-api instance must be configured properly
   * You must have the proper Staging settings pulled into your local settings
-  * Temporary configurations, such as disabling SSL, but be put in place
+  * Temporary configurations, such as disabling SSL, must be put in place
 * Your local vets-api instance must be able to connect to upstream staging services, which exist within the VA network, and are not immediately accessible otherwise without the proper tooling.

 Two such tools are available for you that simplify these processes: [Mobile DevTools: Mobile Authentication](https://va-mobile-dev-tools-0cb741eb06ae.herokuapp.com/mobile-authentication) for the authentication piece, and Upstream-Connect, a CLI tool in vets-api that automates configuring your local instance and connecting to upstream environments.